CloudCannon/Academy/_posts/2017-02-07-jekyll-search-using-lunr-js.md

 ## Search field

 Now we can add a search box anywhere on our site by adding a form which submits to `/search.html`.
+You'll need to prefix the action with `{% raw %}{{ site.baseurl }}{% endraw %}` if you're on GitHub Pages or using a baseurl.
 {% raw %}
 ~~~html
 ...